Blue Monday: How to Make a Color-Changing Butterfly Pea Flower Drink

 What is butterfly pea flower?

 Butterfly pea flower is a plant known for its vibrant blue petals.
-When steeped in hot water, it produces a deep blue tea that naturally changes color to purple or pink when an acidic ingredient, such as citrus juice, is added.
+When steeped in hot water, it produces a deep blue tea that naturally changes color to purple or pink when an acidic ingredient, such as citrus juice, is added, making it perfect for color-changing drinks with butterfly pea flower.

 Can nonalcoholic beverages still have complex flavors?